All Episodes

 There's enough of us.

-He's he's gonna listen.
+He's going to listen.

 But Dr. Ben Carson, always a pleasure.